open-cluster-management-io/config-policy-controller/README.md

 namespace = kube-public; policy = example-samplepolicy
 namespace = default; policy = example-samplepolicy
 ```
 Check the sample policy resource using `kubectl describe SamplePolicy example-samplepolicy -n default`.
-Its status indicates the compliant status, for example-
+The policy controller checks the cluster and reports the compliancy status in the policy.
+The status field in the policy is updated with  the compliant status, for example-
 ```
 Status:
   Compliancy Details: